garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 <br>

 ## Using the SQL database
 Basic understand of the SQL language is required to efficiently use our SQL database.
-Click [here](https://www.sqlitetutorial.net/) for a tutorial on SQLite.

-We recommend one to write down the SQL commands in a `.sql` file and use the SQL database as follows:
+We recommend to write down the SQL commands in a `.sql` file and use the SQL database as follows:

 ```bash
 sqlite3 ukb<ID>.db < command.sql